 At our office in Concord, MA!

-We ask for a 3 month (seasonal) commitment from volunteers in this position.
-Schedules and volunteers will change every three months.
+We ask for a minimum of a 3 month commitment from volunteers in this position.

 WHOSE HELP IS REQUIREDNone